gsbingo17/mongodb-to-new/README.md

 2. **Adaptive Partition Count**: The number of partitions is calculated based on collection size and configuration parameters.

+3. **Two-Level Parallelism**:
-3. **Parallel Processing**: Each partition is processed in parallel, with its own cursor and worker goroutines.
+   - **Partition-Level Parallelism**: Each partition is processed in parallel, with its own cursor
+   - **Batch-Level Parallelism**: Within each partition, multiple worker goroutines process batches in parallel
+   - **Configurable Worker Count**: The number of workers per partition can be configured using the `workersPerPartition` parameter

+4. **Efficient Batch Distribution**: Within each partition, batches are distributed to workers through channels, allowing for optimal resource utilization.

 ### Robust Retry Mechanism